 Words like “natural”, “organic” and “clean” mean absolutely NOTHING.
 That’s right, a company can claim just about anything on packing and marketing materials.
 My guide on “How to know if your skincare products are actually toxic free” will help.

 Get to know your ingredients!

-Conclusion: If you are thinking of making the switch to non-toxic beauty products then this post will help yu do just that.
-It’s important to keep in mind that changes takes time, you want to transition slowly, you want to try before you buy and really get to know your ingredients.
+If you are thinking of making the switch to non-toxic beauty products then this post will help you do just that.
+It’s important to keep in mind that change takes time, you want to transition slowly, you want to try before you buy and really get to know your ingredients.
 Have you made the switch yet?
 What are you finding most challenging?
 I’d love to hear from you, post in the comments below.